 Private employers added 237,000 jobs in June, suggesting further improvement in the jobs market which may allow the Federal Reserve to raise interest rates.

 Is TaskRabbit Your Lemonade Stand on steroids?
 Previously unemployed or underemployed people are making big bucks each month on sharing economy sites.

 Everybody wants to hire stars.
 But StumbleUpon CEO Mark Bartels isn't looking for people who shine alone.
 Here's what he's looking for in a job candidate.

 With the clock ticking on your time at work, you need to advance your retirement plans.
 Here's what you need to do before punching out for the last time.

 U.S. companies stepped up hiring in May, evidence that employers remain confident in the economy even after it contracted at the start of the year.

-The number of Americans filing new claims for unemployment benefits fell last week to the lowest level in nearly a month, a hopeful sign for the labor market.
+The number of Americans filing new claims for unemployment benefits rose last week, but remained at levels consistent with a strengthening labor market.